plewis/plewis.github.io/jc/week14.md

 ### 4. Create the SLURM script

 These instructions were prepared using the tutorial on the [Computational Biology Core](https://bioinformatics.uconn.edu) web site.
-To get there, choose "Tutorials and Instruction" from the main menu, then "Tutorials", then click on the link for "Array Job Submission".
+To get there, choose "Tutorials and Instruction" from the main menu, then "Documentation and Tutorials", then click on the link for "Using job arrays in SLURM".

 Issue the following command from within your `zeroinfo` directory: